J535D165/recordlinkage/docs/index.rst

 	notebooks/classifiers.ipynb
 	notebooks/advanced_indexing.ipynb
+	performance

 :doc:`notebooks/classifiers`
 	The full API reference of the `Record Linkage Toolkit` package is found here.

 :doc:`notebooks/advanced_indexing`
 	Are the built-in indexing algorithms not sufficient?
 Build your own!

+:doc:`performance`
+	Improve the performance of your record linkage.

 Reference
 =========